rgbqcd/chess-coach/README.md

 blind on haptics alone; a live web dashboard (below) exists for practicing and debugging until you get there.

+Free and open source under the [MIT license](LICENSE), standing on the shoulders of free and open source giants: buttplug.io, Viam, Stockfish, python-chess, and bleak.

 ## The building blocks

 ### Hardware